ethberlinzwei/KnowledgeBase/hackers.md

 #### Sponsors’ Prizes

 Some of ETHBerlin’s sponsors have their own awards.
 They can each pay out a maximum of €5000.
 These prizes will be funded and distributed via Gitcoin.
 ETHBerlin has no influence on the challenge nor the judging, this is entirely up to the sponsors.
-You can find all the prize awards [here](https://github.com/ethberlin-hackathon/ETHBerlin-Bounties/issues).
+You can find all the prize awards [here](https://github.com/ethberlinzwei/Bounties/issues).

 #### Community Improvement Bounties

 These are small prizes endowed with €1000 each by ETHBerlin.
-Find them [here](https://github.com/ethberlin-hackathon/ETHBerlin-Bounties/issues).
+Find them [here](https://github.com/ethberlinzwei/Bounties/issues).

 #### People’s Choice Awards

 Previous Hackathons have showed that people’s favourite teams were not always among the actual winners.
 At ETHBerlin, we would like to give those projects a chance by rewarding the people’s favorite top 5 teams with a community prize of €1000 each.
 The winner will be determined through an [Olympia](https://blog.gnosis.pm/announcing-gnosis-olympia-5fb7e16dd259?gi=de34dba69451) prediction market tournament.
-For details go [here](https://github.com/ethberlin-hackathon/ETHBerlin-Bounties/issues/29).

 Note that you can submit your work to multiple prize awards, they are not exclusive!
 For example you can submit your work to the open track bounty and a sponsor specific prize, just make sure to submit it everywhere where you want to participate.